MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/Upgrade-Option-Same-Hardware.md

 1. If required, detach the node from the storage you're using.
 If you're not sure if you need to detach your storage or how to do it, ask your storage vendor for guidance.

-1. Upgrade the first node to Windows Server 2016.
+1. Upgrade the first node to the target Windows Server version.
 Ensure you have added all the necessary roles, features, drivers and security updates. <!--Should we have more specific directions for this/a link to more specific directions?-->

 1. In Failover Cluster Manager, go to **Management** and select **Create Cluster** to create a new cluster.
 In this example, the new cluster is labeled CLUSTER1.